 Paragraph 65: comment – on “pornography”, we are of the view that the word pornography alone, although often legal, is not be equivalent to the term child pornography.

-Paragraph 67: “…the Committee encourages States parties to criminalise the acts of recruiting, causing or coercing…”
+Paragraph 67: “…the Committee encourages States parties to criminalise the acts of recruiting, inducing, causing or coercing…”

 Paragraph 68: comment - Pandering should also be considered.
 Under R.A.
 No. 9775 (Anti-Child Pornography Act), pandering is defined as “the act of offering, advertising, promoting, representing or distributing through any means any material or purported material that is intended to cause another to believe that the material or purported material contains any form of child pornography, regardless of the actual content of the material or purported material.”